 Once a popular haunt for smugglers, Cwmtydu is now a small cove owned by the National Trust.
-It is made up of coarse sand and shingle backed by a concrete sea wall, with the Afon Ffynon Ddewi emerging onto the beach on the south side.
-There are rockpools and caves at low tide.
+It's made up of coarse sand and shingle backed by a concrete sea wall, with the Afon Ffynon Ddewi emerging onto the beach on the south side.
+There are rock-pools and caves at low tide.
 Free roadside parking overlooks the beach with a private car park about 100 yards away.
 Other facilities here include toilets, 2 cycle stands, a cafe and a B&B. Just behind the parking area is an old lime kiln, where lime (calcium oxide) was produced by baking limestone rocks.
 This was then used as fertiliser.

 Please enable Printing of Background Images in your Browser Print Settings to show this page correctly.